emiyl/dsi.cfw.guide-archive/help/faq.md

   - Reflashing the NAND can cause severe degredation
   - This method should only be used as a last resort
 - If neither methods work, please ask on [Discord](/help/discord)

+## Can I use an SD card higher than 2GB with HiyaCFW yet?

+No, not yet.